Naming a feeling.

 The Regulatory Council carries out internal controls, relying on a professional team with the highest qualifications and vast experience.

-The Spanish Ministry of Agriculture, Fisheries and Food carries out official controls via the Spanish Food Control Agency (AICA).
+The Spanish Ministry of Agriculture, Fisheries and Food carries out official controls and certifies the PDO Jabugo pieces.

 the same quality.